scmata/first-hugo-site/content/posts/intellectual-diary.md

 calendar of wisdom
 - Lyndon B. Johnson bipgraphies
 - How to win friends and influence people
-- Getting Things Done: The Art of Stress-Free Productivity
 - Why Nations Fail
 Noam Chomsky Books
     - Manufacturing Consent